s4r1n4/shelfdc/README.md

-# StudyShelfBot
+# Shelf - Discord

 A public, open-access Discord bot for organizing and sharing study materials in **math** and **computer science**.
-All resources uploaded through the bot are accessible across all servers using StudyShelfBot, fostering a global, collaborative learning environment.
+All resources uploaded through the bot are accessible across all servers using Shelf, fostering a global, collaborative learning environment.

 ---